Naf-Second/Product-Review-Scraper-with-Selenium/README.md

 Very few steps,
-1. Pip install the necessary modules (Selenium, Chrome Webdriver, Openpyxl)
+1. Pip install the requirements.txt for the necessary modules installation (Selenium, Chrome Webdriver, Openpyxl)
 2. Copy the product's URL and paste it in the code (Shown in the video)
 3. Fix the paths where to store the excel, where to find the excel (Shown in the video, also commented in the code)